AzizurRahaman3870/ReactTodoList/README.md

 1. Start the development server
     ```bash
-    npm start
+    npm run dev
     ```
-2. Open your browser and visit http://localhost:3000
+2. Open your browser and visit http://localhost:5173
 3. Use the application to manage your todo list.